BHFDSC/CCU014_01/README.md

-# Assessing cardiovascular disease impact through medicines
+# The impact of the COVID-19 pandemic on cardiovascular disease prevention and management

 ## Project description